BetterThanTomorrow/calva/docs/readthedocs/source/jack-in-guide.md

 ### Hack Away

-So, there are things going on when you start Jack-In, and even more things for ClojureScript projects, but Calva tries to keep it together, so as a users it is just a matter of paying attention and responding to a few prompts, menus with populated options.
+So, there are things going on when you start Jack-In, and even more things for ClojureScript projects, but Calva tries to keep it together, so as a user it is a matter of paying attention and responding to a few prompts/menus with pre-populated options.
 (Prompts which can be configured away, even.)

 ### Switch ClojureScript Builds